 - Peaceful Marches and Public Assemblies

 - Where marches and public assemblies extend outside of the University community, the organizing group or individual must submit the appropriate application(s) with the local Princeton municipality at least two weeks in advance of the event.
-Information regarding marches and public assembly permits, along with the respective application(s) can be found on the Princeton municipality website with the Princeton Clerk’s Office under “Parade Permit” and “Public Assembly and Event Permit”.
+Information regarding marches and public assembly permits is available at Clerk's Office Permits & Applications | Princeton, NJ (princetonnj.gov).

 -